Cass and Beltrami County assistance programs.

 Community Resource Connections - A great place to call for information, advice, and access to government (federal and Minnesota) assistance programs.
-Direct services and aid that is offered to the public include: Management of Resource Centers for financial aid, Referral and Advocacy, provision of an unusually inclusive form of Information, Social Security Disability Application assistance, Senior Outreach concerning Medicare Part D, and Minnesota Health Care application assistance.
-They can also direct people to Minnesota community clinics.
+Direct services and support that is offered to the public include: Management of Resource Centers for financial aid, Referral and Advocacy, provision of an unusually inclusive form of Information.
+Case workers also help with Social Security Disability Application assistance, Senior Outreach concerning Medicare Part D, and Minnesota Health Care application assistance.
+They can also direct people to Minnesota community free clinics.

-North Country Food Bank partners with local pantries, churches, and food banks in Cass and Beltrami County Minnesota.
-They provide soup, food, hot and cold meals, and other help to the low income.
+North Country Food Bank partners with local pantries, churches, soup kitchens, and food banks in Cass and Beltrami County Minnesota.
+They provide hot or cold meals, food, groceries, Christmas and Thanksgiving dinners, and other help to the low income.
 Call 218-281-7356

-Salvation Army of Roseville MN (phone 218-444-8434) offers emergency aid, such as fund and limited financial assistance for bills, rent, etc. Several other social services are offered by the regional Salvation Army programs, including Christmas assistance, shelter, and free food and meals from a pantry.
+Salvation Army of Roseville MN (phone 218-444-8434) offers emergency aid, such as limited financial assistance for bills, rent, etc. Several other social services are offered by the regional Salvation Army programs, including Christmas assistance, shelter, back to school supplies and free food and meals from a pantry.
 Other local numbers and offices to call include Salvation Army in Brainerd 829-1120 as well as Walker (call) 547-1340.
 Or more on Cass and Beltrami Salvation Army financial assistance.

 Food - In addition to the various agencies listed on the page which may have fund, other options include the following towns and locations.
 Longville (363-3949), Walker (547-1713), Hackensack (675-5862), Pine River (587-2316) and Pillager (phone 746-4009).